 A soft Pecorino cheese made with sheep milk, MonnaLisa Fiorita (meaning “flourish” or “flower”) is named for the edible flourishing rind of this type of cheese.
 This is part of a Piedmont tradition that makes a milder version of the Tuscan sheep’s milk white mold rind.
 For Fiorita, the rennet is added to the milk,…

-A Marzolino is an Italian sheep’s milk cheese traditionally produced in the springtime when cows could finally feed on gresh grass; “Marzolino” in Italian means “March cheese.”
-At MORBIDI, this 100% sheep’s milk cheese is made in the rolling hills of Tuscany outside Siena in this locally beloved spring style, however, they are made all…
+A Marzolino is an Italian sheep’s milk cheese traditionally produced in the springtime when the flocks could finally feed on fresh grass; “Marzolino” in Italian means “March cheese.”
+At MORBIDI, this pecorino is made year-round in the rolling hills of Tuscany outside Siena in this locally beloved spring style from the milk of their own…

 Synonymous with “eating well,” MORBIDI, formerly known as SALCIS, was founded in 1941 during WWII with the goal of unifying the Tuscan salami producers in the Siena area.
 The Morbidi family, which owns MORBIDI today, traces its ownership back to Armando Morbidi, a founding member of the company and the owner of several shops in…